safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-03 03:22:00 EDT >>

+I have been listening to Notorious B.I.G. all day, mainly Mo Money Mo Problema. #SavingInnocentLives (even though the CIA killed Biggie).

+<<EOM

 2023-08-02 20:15:00 EDT >>

 I need some humans who don't mind volunteering to help me help them.
 Some of these jobs may become